All Episodes

 I know what it was.

-the confidence, that can rub people the wrong way sometimes because they hear that as arrogance and braggadocio.
+That can rub people the wrong way sometimes because they hear that as arrogance and braggadocio.

-Um but in 1997 I took on to uh over the road truck driver.
+But in 1997, I took on to over-the-road truck driver.

-Remember that.
+Remember that?

 Oh, yeah.

-Yes, I she needed blood pressure medicine because of this program and yet could not stop listening to it.
+She needed blood pressure medicine because of this program and yet could not stop listening to it.

 Yes, sir.

-And and I'm opposite.
+And I'm opposite.

-I need my heart blood my medicine because I can't find you on a radio station.
+I need my heart, blood, my medicine, because I can't find you on a radio station.

 Not because you can't.